beebdev/minimal-mistakes/_projects/haru.md

     ./sigfish-cpu dtw -g test_data/nCoV-2019.reference.fasta -s test_data/reads_0_0.blow5 > output.paf
     ```

-## Building
+# Building
-> Warnings:
+> WARNING!
-> - The building of the core acccelerator is not intuitive and require proprietary software from AMD Xilinx.
+> - The building of the core acccelerator is not intuitive and require proprietary software from AMD Xilinx
 > - The build steps tested and described below uses the 2021.1 version of Xilinx tools (Vivado and PetaLinux image).
-For developers with versions lower than 2020.2 you will need to update your tools to a platform supporting Kria.
+For developers with versions lower than 2020.2 you will need to update your tools to a platform supporting Kria KV260
+{: .notice--warning}

 To build HARU for Xilinx's Kria AI Starter Kit, you will need to build two components:
 - Core Accelerator (HDL, build with Vivado)
 - Sigfish-haru + driver (C, build with cross-compilation toolchain)

-### Prerequisites
+## Prerequisites
 - Vitis 2021.1 - we install Vitis so that the Xilinx Command Line Tool (XSTC) is included in the installation
     - Download [Vivado (hw developer) 2021.1 installer](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-1.html).
 We suggest downloading the Self Extracting Web Installer.
     - Select Vitis during the installation wizard.